 - Futuristic worlds with advanced medicine/biochemistry/human genetics etc…

 a.
 The important and essential caveat here is that it must be built into the plot.
 This isn’t some sudden plot twist.
 This is apart of world-building.

 b.
 I would also include superheroes under this category.

 a.
 Truthfully, I don’t even think these count but I’m listing it just in case.
 Zombies aren’t alive.
 They are undead.
 Secondly, even if you wanted to go the long way about this.
 You take them out at the brain, and they don’t get to come back.
 So, no.

-But that’s typical crappy TV tactics which deserves its own post for another day… so moving on…
+But that’s typical crappy TV tactics which deserve its own post for another day…

 b.
 Vampires are technically dead.
 I don’t even think it is technically.
 They are dead.
 DEAD DEAD DEAD.
 But fine.
 If you want to have this argument, then I can have it.
 The most popular ways to “kill” a vampire: Sun- DON’T EVEN DO IT- THEY BURN IN THE SUN-, a cross, a stake to the heart, starvation (lack of blood) and I believe decapitation.

 a.
 This is another one that I think goes without saying but I’m going to say it for my sanity.
 With these genres, you know what you are walking into.
 Obviously, you have ghosts and souls and whatnot crossing dimensions and stuff.
 So, you get what you get.
 You are in for the ride or not.
 It is two different breeds of cat.